AllaWedler/Lipo-App/README.md

 Installation steps:
 1: The Lipo-App has been created in development environment on the AWS Cloud 9
-2. The app is written in HTML, CSS3 and JavaScript computer languages By default, the application will run on http://localhost:8080.
+2. The app is written in HTML, CSS3 and JavaScript computer languages by default, the application will run on http://localhost:8080.
 Add this command to your package.json start script.
 This will automatically reload the service worker.
 Icon: "logo.png" was added to the file manifest.json
 3. Start an application with a web manifest, pages and icons.
-4.Add Authentication and Authorization with Amazon DynamoDB supporting individual user profiles in user.js
+4.Add authentication and authorization with Amazon DynamoDB supporting individual user profiles in user.js

 Requirements:
 AWS Cloud 9